-That depends!
-If you do have the chance to try one out (at a friend's or at a store) before making the purchase, then you should definitely do that.
-But even without testing one first, if you're on a budget, don't want to deal with salespeople at a mattress showroom and don't have any super-specific support needs, then it's definitely worth a try.
-Since most of the mattress-in-a-box companies have generous trial periods, at worst, you'll end up sending it back and getting a traditional mattress, but at best, you'll have a hassle-free experience that costs hundreds of dollars less than buying an innerspring mattress.
+If you do have the chance to try one out (at a friend’s or at a store) before making the purchase, then you should definitely do that.
+But even without testing one first, if you’re on a budget, don’t want to deal with salespeople at a mattress showroom and don’t have any super-specific support needs, then it’s definitely worth a try.
+Since most of the mattress-in-a-box companies have generous trial periods, at worst, you’ll end up getting a refund and getting a traditional mattress, but at best, you’ll have a hassle-free experience that costs hundreds of dollars less than buying an innerspring mattress.
 Sounds pretty good to me!

 A version of this article was originally published in March 2018.